luni64/TeensySharp/README.md

 SharpUploader.StartHalfKay(Teensy.Serialnumber);
 int result = SharpUploader.Upload(FlashImage, Board, Teensy.Serialnumber, reboot: true);
 ```
-The reboot parameter determines if the board shall be rebooted after the download - which is what you usually want.
+The reboot parameter determines if the board shall be rebooted after the upload - which is what you usually want.
 The *Upload* function returns the following codes:
-- **0** OK, download finished without error
+- **0** OK, upload finished without error
 - **1** : No board with requested serialnumber and active HalfKay bootloader found
-- **2** : Error during download of the firmware-
+- **2** : Error during upload of the firmware-

 The repo contains a  console application (*FirmwareDownloadConsole*) which demomstrates the use of the *TeensyWatcher* class.